fsharp/fslang-design/archived/FS-1061-Allow-intrinsic-type-extensions-for-provided-types.md

 Instead the type is extended in the same way as a normal type extension.

-The proposed systax is the same as the existing intrinsic type extension syntax:
+The proposed syntax is the same as the existing intrinsic type extension syntax:

 Example code short form: